 - During the time when pollen increases, do not let your child spend a lot of time outdoors.

-- Always wash his arms and face after going outdoors.
+- Always wash his arms and face when he comes from outside.

 - Sugar always decreases the immunity of your child, so try and control the amount of sugar consumed.